ZeveNor/ZeveNor/README.md

 **Welcome to my page!**
 I'm ZEVENOR, you can call me as ZEVEN.
-I almost waste all time by learning on computer, mainly developing in Javascript & GOLANG.
+I almost using all time by learning on computer, mainly developing in Javascript & GOLANG.
 Trying to improve JS and GOLANG skills.
 Everythings are possible for me!

 * 🌍 Developer in Tweed https://tweed-24ad1.web.app/